 Orlando, FL 32810

-Mr. Johnson is an attorney handling residential and commercial transactions and litigation for numerous commercial and residential lenders and investors throughout the state of Florida.
+Mr. Johnson is a Shareholder handling residential and commercial transactions and litigation for numerous commercial and residential lenders and investors throughout the state of Florida.

 Mr. Johnson is responsible for the litigation process, procedure, client relations and litigation strategy for the firm's thriving Florida Practice.
 Mr. Johnson has extensive experience representing multi-national banks, investors, servicers, and lenders in all state and federal courts in Florida.
 He is licensed to practice in all Florida State Courts, the Southern, Middle and Northern US District Courts and US Bankruptcy Courts.
 Mr. Johnson is also a member of the Orange County and Seminole County Bars.

 Mr. Johnson is also heavily involved in the community, as a Board Member for the Altamonte Springs Rotary, a member of the Scouting Committee of Florida Citrus Sports, a member of the Small Business Resource Network, and a member of Community Leaders and Elected Officials (CLEO) of Seminole County.